-The definitions for those tax-privileged purposes can be found in §§ 52 and 53 AO.
+The definitions for those tax-privileged purposes can be found in Sections 52 and 53 of the Fiscal Code (AO).

-§ 52 AO - Public-benefit purposes:
+Section 52 Fiscal Code (AO) - Public-benefit purposes:

-(1) A corporation shall serve public-benefit purposes if its activity is dedicated to the altruistic advancement of the general public in material, spiritual or moral respects.
+- (1) A corporation shall serve public-benefit purposes if its activity is dedicated to the altruistic advancement of the general public in material, spiritual or moral respects.
 It shall not be deemed an advancement of the general public if the group of persons benefiting from such advancement is circumscribed, for instance by membership of a family or the workforce of an enterprise, or can never be other than small as a result of its definition, especially in terms of geographical or professional attributes.
-Advancement of the general public may not be contended merely because a corporation allocates its funds to a public-law entity.

-(2) Subject to the provisions of subsection (1) above, the following shall be recognised as advancement of the general public:

-1. The advancement of science and research.

-2. The advancement of religion.

-3. The advancement of public health and of public hygiene, in particular the prevention and control of communicable diseases, also by hospitals within the meaning of section 67, and of epizootic diseases.

-4. The advancement of assistance to young and old people.

-5. The advancement of art and culture.

-6. The advancement of the protection and preservation of historical monuments.

-7. The advancement of upbringing, adult education and vocational training including assistance for students.

-8. The advancement of nature conservation and of Landscape management within the meaning of the Federal Nature Conservation Act and the nature conservation acts of the Länder, of environmental protection, of coastal defence and of flood defence.

-9. The advancement of public welfare, in particular of the purposes of the officially recognised voluntary welfare associations (section 23 of the VAT Implementing Ordinance), their subsidiary associations and their affiliated organisations and institutions.

-10. The advancement of relief for people persecuted on political, racial or religious grounds, for refugees, expellees, ethnic German repatriates who migrated to the Germany between 1950 and 1 January 1993, ethnic German repatriates migrating to Germany after 1 January 1993, war victims, dependents of deceased war victims, war disabled and prisoners of war, civilian war disabled and people with disabilities as well as relief for victims of crime; the advancement of the commemoration of persecutees, war and disaster victims; the advancement of the tracing service for missing persons.

-11. The advancement of life saving.

-12. The advancement of fire prevention, occupational health and safety, disaster control and civil defence as well as of accident prevention.

-13. The advancement of internationalism, of tolerance in all areas of culture and of the concept of international understanding.
+Advancement of the general public may not be contended merely because a corporation allocates its funds to a public-law entity. - (2) Subject to the provisions of subsection (1) above, the following shall be recognised as advancement of the general public: - 1.
+The advancement of science and research. - 2.
+The advancement of religion. - 3.
+The advancement of public health and of public hygiene, in particular the prevention and control of communicable diseases, also by hospitals within the meaning of section 67, and of epizootic diseases. - 4.
+The advancement of assistance to young and old people. - 5.
+The advancement of art and culture. - 6.
+The advancement of the protection and preservation of historical monuments. - 7.
+The advancement of upbringing, adult education and vocational training including assistance for students. - 8.
+The advancement of nature conservation and of Landscape management within the meaning of the Federal Nature Conservation Act and the nature conservation acts of the Länder, of environmental protection, of coastal defence and of flood defence. - 9.
+The advancement of public welfare, in particular of the purposes of the officially recognised voluntary welfare associations (section 23 of the VAT Implementing Ordinance), their subsidiary associations and their affiliated organisations and institutions. - 10.
+The advancement of relief for people persecuted on political, racial or religious grounds, for refugees, expellees, ethnic German repatriates who migrated to the Germany between 1950 and 1 January 1993, ethnic German repatriates migrating to Germany after 1 January 1993, war victims, dependents of deceased war victims, war disabled and prisoners of war, civilian war disabled and people with disabilities as well as relief for victims of crime; the advancement of the commemoration of persecuted people, war and disaster victims; the advancement of the tracing service for missing persons. - 11.
+The advancement of life saving. - 12.
+The advancement of fire prevention, occupational health and safety, disaster control and civil defence as well as of accident prevention. - 13.
+The advancement of internationalism, of tolerance in all areas of culture and of the concept of international understanding. - 14.
+The advancement of the protection of animals. - 15.
+The advancement of development cooperation.